linstrahl/linstrahl/README.md

-<p align="left">A Computer Science student with a strong interest in software engineering.
+<p style="text-align: justify;">A Computer Science student with a strong interest in software engineering.
 I have both passion and hands-on experience in designing and building reliable systems, particularly on the server side.
 I take great care in system performance, architecture, and code quality in everything I build.
 I’m also passionate about Artificial Intelligence, as I see its tremendous potential to support human needs and help shape a better future for society.</p>

 ###